phillipadsmith/2014.phillipadsmith.com/_drafts/2014-06-24-backbone-js-reading.md

 With several hours of road between Vancouver and [Tofino][tofino], not to mention a couple of ferry boat journeys, I threw two recently published books into my "offline book bag" and started reading.
 {: .lead}

-In the few moments when I wasn't out on a boat, getting  sun burnt, or watching whales off the majestic coast of B.C. this past weekend, I was hiding out with an espresso and my iPad taking furious notes on everyone's favourite JavaScript library, [Backbone.js][backbone].
+In the few moments when I wasn't out on a boat, getting sunburnt, or watching whales off the majestic coast of B.C. this past weekend, I was hiding out with an espresso and my iPad taking furious notes on everyone's favourite JavaScript library, [Backbone.js][backbone].

 Though Backbone has been around for almost four years now, it only reached 1.0 status -- typically a release that developers consider to be stable enough to  support for a while -- around this time last year.